 We plan to build upon the previous MicroCART team's platform by improving the stabilization, designing new demos, redesigning the ground station GUI, and building upon the virtual quadcopter software.
-The current system is relatively stable while the quad is within the VRPN system, but in order to use the optical flow for navigation, the system needs improvement.
-This will require us to fully understand the current system and design metrics that can be used to quantitatively show the results of changes.
+The current platform is able to maintain position but experiences jitter during flight within the VRPN system.
+This jitter is more problematic while flying using the optical flow sensor for navigation and needs improvement to provide stable navigation outside of the VRPN.
+This will require understanding the current system and designing metrics that can be used to quantitatively show the results of changes.
 Additionally, we plan to implement the use of GPS to allow the drone to hold its position while navigating via the optical flow sensor.
 The demos that will be designed are meant to show the new functionality added to the quadcopter during our time working on the system.
 While working on the stabilization, the ground station GUI will be redesigned.
-The new GUI will allow for greater control of all functionality on the quadcopter and implement more safety measures to make sure that the user cannot cause unintentional harm to the drone.
+The new GUI will allow for greater control of all functionality on the quadcopter and implement more safety measures to make sure that the user cannot cause unintentional harm to the drone and/or others.
 Next, the virtual quadcopter is a tool that allows testing of the controls and software prior to running the it on the quadcopter.
 This system is still in development and our goal is to have the ability to fully simulate movement and flights within the virtual quadcopter software, and to test this software on the quadcopter using Linux running on one of the cores of the ARM chip on the Zybo board.
 While working toward these goals, we want to make major improvement to the current state of documentation within the project that will allow next year's team to gain understanding within 4 weeks of gaining access to the files.